griffithlab/pmbio.org/_posts/0010-05-01-Team_Exercise_DNA_alignment.md

 When teams are confident with the result they have found, please send the instructors/TAs the ip address of the instance where the aligned bam and index files are located.

+### Present Your Results

 At the end of this exercise, teams will reveal their answer and present the pieces of supporting evidence (e.g. IGV) to the class.

-###